JaKooLit/Ja_HyprLanD-dots/README.md

 a.)
 Install yay (chmod +x yay-bin-install and run the script).
 You can also install paru if desired

+a.1) paru-hyprland was created to use paru instead of yay.
+Paru will be installed automatically if you select yes during the installation. make sure to run (chmod +x paru-hyprland first and run the script)

 b.)
 You can install one by one packages or choose the automatic installer script. (chmod +x install-hyprland and run the script).
 NOTE.
 If you install paru instead of yay, ensure to edit install-hyprland and change all yay with paru